Human Name Generator

 Should humans have surnames in fantasy?

-How do I name human NPCs quickly?
+How do I quickly name dozens of human NPCs for a campaign?